 "Maintenance Operations" means those repair, maintenance, installation and construction activities with respect to Buyer's gathering system and facilities, Transporter's Pipeline and related facilities or of third parties pipelines and facilities and which are required to be carried out from time to time.

-"Maximum Daily Quantity" means ___________ MMBtu of Gas a Day.

 "Mcf" means 1,000 cubic feet of Gas at a pressure of 14.73 p.s.i.a. and at a temperature of 60 degrees Fahrenheit.
 "Bcf" means one million Mcf.